JSBerrocoso/UITesting/README.md

 * [feature/testing-with-espresso-kotlin][TestingWithEspressoinKotlin] We show how create UI Test in Kotlin.
 * [feature/testing-with-kakao][TestingWithKakao] We show how create UI Test with [Kakao][kakaoRepo] lib.
 * [feature/testing-with-espresso-kotlin-pageobject][TestingWithEspressoinKotlinPageObject] We show how create with Page Object Pattern UI tests in Kotlin.
+* [feature/testing-with-espresso-kotlin-idle-resources][TestingWithEspressoinKotlinIdleResources] We show how create with UI tests in Kotlin, and idle resources.

 ## Libraries used in this project